MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Essbase.md

 **Resolution**

 Ensure the application name and the fully qualified database name in the FROM clause match.
-Select the **Edit** button and correct either the application name or the fully qualified database name in the MDX statement’s FROM clause
+Select the **Edit** button and correct either the application name or the fully qualified database name in the MDX statement's FROM clause

 **Validation**